 About

-I aim to discover the mechanistic insights that explain optimal decisions in ecology, health and biosecurity.
+I develop AI for environmental and social good.
+I aim to discover the mechanistic insights that explain decisions in ecology, health and biosecurity.
+Recently, I have been investigating how to integrate AI sciences and social sciences – a small task really :-).

 1. MacKenzie, D. I. Getting the biggest bang for our conservation buck.
 Trends Ecol.
 Evol.
 24, 175-177 (2009).